bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 }
 ```

-`continue` is also used very similar to `break` - it can have multiple labels, move up till outer loop -
+`continue` is also used very similar to `break` - it can have multiple labels, move up till outer loop - **but** it only works within iteration statements, not within switch-case. `continue` is used

 ### So, who handles what?